Tarnish on Silver

 Pure silver is very soft, so it is usually mixed with other elements, like copper or brass, to make it stronger and more durable.
 Sterling silver is usually imprinted with “925,” “Ster,” or “Sterling Silver.”
 Silverplate is made of base metal, usually, copper or brass, with a thin layer of sterling silver electroplated onto it.
 This type of silver may have “EP copper” or ‘EP brass’ imprinted on it.
 Care of silver plate and sterling silver is the same.

 Tarnish eventually forms on all household silver and is caused by a reaction between the silver and sulfur gases in the air or from contact with everyday things like wool, felt, some foods (eggs, Brussels sprouts, spinach, onions, etc.).
-Acids from your hands, sunlight, humidity, and heat also hasten to tarnish
+Acids from your hands, sunlight, humidity, and heat also hasten the tarnish, making it essential to clean and polish your silver properly.

 To keep silver bright, use it!
 Silver should only be polished only occasionally.
 Although silver is sturdy, it scratches easily and is worn away a bit with every polishing.

 - Work in a well-lighted area on a non-porous surface.
 To prevent dents and scratches, pad the work area with an old towel.

 - Protect the silver from the oils and acids on your skin by wearing white cotton gloves.
 The gloves also protect your hands from the silver polish.